smarthomeNG/plugins/uzsu/README.md

 ## SmartVISU

 There is a widget available which gives an interface to the UZSU.
 The structure has changed from SmartVISU 2.8 to 2.9 slightly.
-Interpolation feature is supported in 2.9 only.
+Interpolation feature is supported in 2.9 only as a popup and graph.
 Please consult the corresponding forum.